 Celebrating Earth Day Among the Saguaro

-I checked into my hotel on the edge of the University of Arizona campus (they are hosting the conference I am attending) and had grand plans to walk down to 4th Avenue, where all the action happens, but it got late so I just grabbed some dinner to go from one of the numerous eateries on campus and dove into my guidebook and the national park maps to figure out exactly what I am doing over the next couple of days.
+I checked into my hotel on the edge of the University of Arizona campus (they are hosting the conference I am attending) and had grand plans to walk down to 4th Avenue, where all the action happens.
+Instead, I just grabbed some dinner to go from one of the numerous eateries on campus and dove into my guidebook and the national park maps to figure out exactly what I am doing over the next couple of days.

 I chose the Western side of the park to visit today.
 It’s smaller but more visited, and it’s closer to some other sites I wanted to see, so it made sense to make today my busiest day and pack a bunch of stuff in.
 I didn’t have too many trails to pick from – there are a couple of small trails off the main scenic drive and a couple of strenuous trails, but nothing in-between.
 I picked the Hugh Norris trail, which climbs over 2000 ft to Wasson pick, but I only went half-way up.
 Even still, it was great exercise.
 The trail took me into saguaro stands and cholla cacti and climbed and climbed and climbed for the first mile or so.
 Then it leveled off a bit and took me on a desert ridge.
 The landscape kept changing around me, with the valleys and mountains around me coming in and out of view.
 I was tempted to fo the full length (about 4.5 miles one way), but I knew a hike of this magnitude would tire me out and not leave me any energy afterward.
 I also didn’t want to undertake a bigger hike by myself and also didn’t want to spend time in the heat.
 This hike was completely exposed and I only got a bit of shade in the very beginning as the sun rose.
 It took me just under 2 hours to hike up and down with a little break at the top, and I felt like I honored Earth Day the right way.
 At one point I stopped and marveled at the silence around me.
 There was nobody else on the trail, and no wildlife that I could see.
 We don’t realize how noisy our lives are until we find ourselves in utter peace in nature.